typelevel/Laika/docs/07-reference/02-standard-directives.md

 This set of directives helps with building complex navigation structures or serve as shortcuts for creating links.

-The directives in this section are all documented in detail in the @:ref(Navigation) chapter and only listed here for the sake of completeness.
+The directives in this section are all documented in detail in the [Navigation] chapter and only listed here for the sake of completeness.